mikeAdamss/V4andRecipes/generic WDA (V0) to V4 transform/README.md

 makeV4(sys.argv[1], geo="K03000001", presentation="labelsToCodes")
 ```

-The geo and presentation keywords will not always be used (you cant even use the presentation one at the comment line at the moment), their usage is explained below.
+The geo and presentation keywords will not always be used (you cant even use the presentation one at the commeand line at the moment, but thats a luxry not expected usage), their purpose is explained below.

 ## Command Line Usage: